Andrew Cowan (soldier): Civil War service

 The battery was assigned to the Artillery Brigade of VI Corps in May 1863.
 In that arrangement it served in the Battle of Gettysburg.
 In reserve at first, on July 3, 1863, it was placed just south of the copse of trees on Cemetery Ridge, in time to resist Pickett's Charge.
 Cowan's guns filled a gap in the infantry line left when a regiment left the front.
 Cowan ordered his men to fire "double canister" on a group of Confederates trying to penetrate the federal line, and their fire broke up that threat.
 BG Henry J. Hunt, the army's chief of artillery, was present with them and had his horse shot out from under him.
 A newspaper account reported that Capt Cowan served in a gun crew at the height of the assault.
 A monument to the battery, executed by J. G. Hamilton, stands on the site of this action.

-In the autumn of 1863, the battery served in the Bristoe Campaign, especially the Battle of Rappahannock Station, and in the Mine Run Campaign.
+In the autumn of 1863, the battery served in the Bristoe Campaign, especially the Second Battle of Rappahannock Station, and in the Mine Run Campaign.

 The battery served in the VI Corps Artillery Brigade in the Overland Campaign and in the earliest stage of the Siege of Petersburg.
 Then it served with the Army of the Shenandoah of MG Philip Sheridan from October 1864.
 In Sheridan's portion of the Valley Campaigns of 1864, Cowan was wounded at the Third Battle of Winchester.
 His battery saw particularly hard service at the Battle of Cedar Creek.

 Cowan served briefly in XXII Corps from December 1864 until it rejoined the Army of the Potomac on January 25, 1865.
 Men at the expiration of their term of service were given the chance to be discharged, but most reenlisted, permitting the battery to continue in service.